kbhff/membersystem/README.md

 This will load the following test data: Two departments, one administrator, one member.
 Admin account is: `Memberno: 1, password: 1234`
+Please note: tables are dropped before create/insert.
+Do not use with production data!

 ```bash
 echo "create database membersystem" | mysql -u root -p